Collection

 of the creation of a new living being.

-because the artistic or other works of human beings,
+because artistic or other works of human beings,

 They transmit the genes and personality of their author,